Toni Ribas

-Toni Ribas (born 13 June 1975 as Antoni G Cabra) is a Spanish pornographic actor and director.
+Toni Ribas (born Antoni García Cabra on 13 June 1975) is a Spanish pornographic actor and director.
 In 2010, he was inducted into the AVN Hall of Fame.
-He became a leading male figure in the porn industry.

 Ribas began acting in pornography in 1994.
 Ribas worked for Brazzers and performed in 78 videos as of 2 November 2018.
 He performed in about 1,300 videos in his pornographic career.

 Early life

 Ribas was born in Sant Boi de Llobregat, in the Province of Barcelona, Spain.
 At 13, he was hyperactive, had boundless energy and a tendency to get into trouble.
 He belonged to the Unió Esportiva Santboiana rugby club.
 He was also dedicated to helping his father with maintenance services such as injection molds and special tools.
 During his studies at the Bachillerato Unificado Polivalente (BUP) in Sant Boi in Barcelona, he earned extra money selling calculators.
 Some time later, he completed his military service.